 “I always had a dog growing up.
 I spent 32 years as a Physical Education and Health teacher in St. Louis,” she explains.
 Combining her love for dogs with her health training provided Linda the perfect outlet.

 “Volunteer work is very rewarding,” Linda says.
 “And it is rewarding for Daisy, too.
-She loves going to the CTRC.”
+She loves going to the Cancer Center.”

-And the CTRC patients love seeing Daisy and Linda.
+And the Cancer Center patients love seeing Daisy and Linda.